 As the physician medical director, I have reviewed these Pre-Hospital Guidelines and the Iowa Emergency Medical Care Provider Scope of Practice document.
-I approve the use of the skills and medications with these guidelines updated August 2020 for the authorized Iowa EMS Program(s):
+I approve the use of the skills and medications with these guidelines updated 2022 for the authorized Iowa EMS Program(s):

-• Tri-State Regional Ambulance, Inc. - West Union, IA.
+• Tri-State Regional Ambulance, Inc. dba Gundersen Health System Ambulance - West Union, IA.